 4. Pay for accountability.

 Need serious accountability?
 Consider hiring a coach.
-Now you will have someone whose JOB is to hold you accountable for your workouts.
+Now you will have someone whose JOB is to hold you accountable for your workouts as well as provide running motivation.
 Sometimes not wanting to come up with an excuse to tell coach why you missed your 5 am workout is all you need to stop hitting that snooze button.
 As an added bonus, hiring a professional will ensure you are training in a safe and effective manner, as opposed to guessing or following a generic plan you found online.

 5. Look at the big picture.